 In my experience, family dynamics play a huge part during the loss of a loved one and when anyone is in the active day-to-day process of grieving.
 Death upends life.
 Often everyone in the family is grieving the same person, but often in different ways.
 In my own case, I had to learn to make space for all the ways grief could look, even in a single day.
 And I had to let people know that my grief might look different than theirs.
 Everyone does best when a family can acknowledge that grief is a long-term, life-long process.
 Also, if children are involved, my best advice is to include them.
 Make space for their experiences.
 Invite the child to share, write, or draw any feelings they might have.
 It helps them feel seen.

 As Locke’s experience teaches us, having the conversation with a loved one with serious illness or anyone you care about can help you ensure that they live a quality life until the very end.
 Locke’s willingness to selflessly listen to Saro’s wishes granted Saro the gift of transparency: he was able to openly share his values without the fear of judgment.
 Do the same for someone in your life.
 Who matters most to you?
-Give them a Conversation Starter Kit, sit down with them and simply listen.
+Give them a Conversation Starter Guide, sit down with them and simply listen.